Public Access and Services Policies

 - Levels of technical support to access the data or information may vary depending on the specific publication and format.

 - Dupré Library will make every attempt to provide access in a reasonable and timely manner.
 Arrangements for appointments or consultations will be made when extensive assistance is requested and can be provided (format and technical requirements, permitting).

 - At a minimum, the Government Information and Reference Services personnel will have knowledge or awareness of the software and hardware requirements necessary for accessing the information or publication.
 Basic search guides, technical documentation, manuals, or installation instructions will be provided when available.
 Dupré Library is not required to provide training in the manipulation of data or report generation.

-- Statistical software packages such as SAS or SPSS and GIS software (except LANDVIEW) are not available at our depository library.
-Some of these are provided to the University of Louisiana at Lafayette students, faculty, and staff from the University's Computing Services and other labs or departments on campus.
+- Statistical software packages such as SAS or SPSS and GIS software (except LANDVIEW) are not available at the depository library.
+Some of these are provided to UL Lafayette students, faculty, and staff from the University's Computing Services and other labs or departments on campus.

 [ Last Revised on May 9, 2023 ]